wyemicha/Exercise-02c-Enemies/README.md

 ```

+In the Scene panel, select the Enemy node, and then in the Inspector, open the KinematicBody2D->Collision section.
+Clear the Mask, and set the Layer to the third box from the left on the top row.

 Save the scene as res://Enemy/Enemy.tscn

 Go back to the Game Scene.
 Right-click on the Enemies node and choose Instance Child Scene.
 Choose Enemy/Enemy.tscn.